Prepare large game carcasses for entry into the human food chain

 • feral goats (in certain circumstances)

-Primary wild game products – in-fur game that has undergone no more than any necessary preparation that is part of normal hunting practice, usually evisceration.
+Primary wild game products – in-fur game that has undergone no more than the necessary preparation that is part of normal hunting practice, usually evisceration.

-Trained person – someone who has undergone appropriate training accepted by the Food Standards Agency (FSA)
+Trained person – someone who has undergone the appropriate training accepted by the Food Standards Agency (FSA)

 Links To Other NOS